 Figure 6.1.
-Use of techniques and methodologies to improve compliance, 2019 Percent of administrations that use those techniques and methodologies and managed by tax administrations, many of whom apply data sciences techniques and use analytical tools as part of this process.
+Use of techniques and methodologies to improve compliance, 2019 and managed by tax administrations, many of whom apply data sciences techniques and use analytical tools as part of this process.
 This sophisticated analysis is being combined with behavioural analysis to build a more complete picture of compliance risks.
 Figure 6.1, shows the percent of tax administrations who are using these types of approaches.